Heman Allen (diplomat): Personal life

 When Allen was making arrangements for passage to Chile, he met Elizabeth Hart, the sister-in-law of Isaac Hull.
 They married before Allen left for his diplomatic mission.
 She died in 1834, as did their daughter Jeanette.

 In 1844, Allen married Eliza Davis Fay.
 They were the parents of three daughters and a son.

 Allen was the nephew of Ira Allen and Ethan Allen.
 He was the distant cousin of Heman Allen (of Milton).
 To distinguish between them, Allen was often referred to as Heman Allen (of Colchester) or "Chile Allen" (sometimes "Chili"), while his cousin was called Heman Allen (of Milton).

 Death

 Allen died on April 7, 1852, in Highgate.
-He in interred at Greenmount Cemetery in Burlington.
+He in interred at Allen Cemetery in Burlington.